google/google-analytics-utilities/README.md

 1. List GA4 account summaries.
-2. Select the properties from which you want to retrieve custom metrics.
+2. Select the properties from which you want to retrieve custom dimensions.
 3. Navigate to the “GA4 Custom Metrics” sheet.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Custom Metrics > List.
-5. The custom metrics for the selected properties will be listed in the “GA4 Custom Metrics” sheet.
+5. The custom dimensions for the selected properties will be listed in the “GA4 Custom Metrics” sheet.

 #### Create